Bringing you the latest news & resources in eye health

 Viral and bacterial forms of conjunctivitis are extremely contagious and can be spread through direct or indirect contact with eye fluid/secretions from an infected person.

 Adults and children can both be affected.
 However, bacterial conjunctivitis is more common in children.
-In newborns, conjunctivitis due to infectious causes can be very serious.
+In newborns, conjunctivitis caused by infection can be very serious.

 Allergic conjunctivitis can affect both eyes and is often a response to an allergy-causing substance, such as pollen or animal dander.
 The body responds to these allergens by producing an antibody (immunoglobulin E), which triggers the release of inflammatory substances (e.g. histamines) from cells in the mucous lining of the eyes.